Additional Educational Needs

 Fine motor skills are vital to the development of many competencies in young children.
 Activities are divided into sections focusing on warming up, hand and finger strength, manipulation and eye-hand co-ordination.
 A programme called Clever Fingers is used for this purpose.

-If you wish to discuss any of the above or a specific issue regarding your child, Mrs Wickham, the Special Educational Needs Co-ordinator (Senco), can be contacted as follows:
+If you wish to discuss any of the above or a specific issue regarding your child, Mrs Metcalfe, the Special Educational Needs Co-ordinator (SENCo), can be contacted as follows:

 Tel: 01227 752202